SenseNet/sncom-resources/_docs/azureblob-provider.md

 # Azure Blob Storage blob provider

-By default **sensenet ECM** stores binaries (files) in its SQL database.
-If you want to store binaries in an external [Blob provider](blob-provider.md "sensenet blob provider") instead of the main [Content Repository](Content_Repository "wikilink") database, we offer a feature for our *Enterprise* customers that can store binaries in [Azure Blob Storage](https://azure.microsoft.com/en-gb/services/storage/blobs/) so that operators have more flexibility when installing and maintaining sensenet ECM.
+By default **sensenet** stores binaries (files) in its SQL database.
+If you want to store binaries in an external [Blob provider](blob-provider.md "sensenet blob provider") instead of the main [Content Repository](Content_Repository "wikilink") database, we offer a feature for our *Enterprise* customers that can store binaries in [Azure Blob Storage](https://azure.microsoft.com/en-gb/services/storage/blobs/) so that operators have more flexibility when installing and maintaining sensenet.
 We deliver our Enterprise customer an *Enterprise Azure Blob Package* that contains all the binaries needed to make it work.

 ## Details